Industrial Hygiene (GIH)

 Degree Type: MS

-This program was developed considering guidelines established by ABET and subject areas from the Certified Industrial Hygienist exam from the American Board of Industrial Hygiene.
-The Master's degree of this program is accredited by the Applied Science Accreditation Commission of ABET.
-Students matriculating with an ABET accredited undergraduate degree will receive the degree Master of Science in Industrial Hygiene, upon successful completion of all graduation requirements.
-Those students who do not have an ABET accredited undergraduate degree will receive the degree Master of Science.
+This program was developed considering guidelines established by the Accreditation Board for Engineering and Technology (ABET) and subject areas from the Certified Industrial Hygienist exam from the American Board of Industrial Hygiene.
+The Master's degree of this program is accredited by the Applied and Natural Science Accreditation Commission of ABET.
+Students will receive the degree Master of Science in Industrial Hygiene, upon successful completion of all graduation requirements.

-In addition, the Industrial Hygiene program was developed in coordination with the Environmental Engineering and Science degree program.
-Both programs were motivated by a request from the AF Bioenvironmental Engineering (BE) career field.
-The Environmental Engineering and Science program was offered for the first time in the Fall of 2003, while the Industrial Hygiene program began later in the Fall of 2006.
+In addition, the GIH program was developed in coordination with the Environmental Engineering and Science (GES) degree program.
+Both programs were motivated by a request from the AF Bioenvironmental Engineering (BE) career field, The GES program was offered for the first time in the Fall of 2003, while the GIH program began later in the Fall of 2006.
 The curriculum includes department core course offerings in statistics, risk analysis, and sustainable design.
-The program curriculum includes course offerings in industrial hygiene anticipation/recognition/evaluation/control, radiation protection, environmental transport, epidemiology, physiology, and toxicology.
+The program curriculum includes course offerings in industrial hygiene anticipation/recognition/evaluation/control, radiation protection, epidemiology, physiology, and toxicology.

 Program Educational Objectives